Each

 In

-, Allen Kenney of REIT.com interviews Lukas Hartwich, analyst with
+this clip, Allen Kenney of REIT.com interviews Lukas Hartwich, analyst with

 Green Street Advisors, about the lodging sector.